Queen's Gambit Accepted: 3.Nc3

 3.Nc3 was labelled "misguided" by Raetsky and Chetverik, because the development does not control d4 and e5, and the knight is vulnerable to a b-pawn advance from Black.
 3...e5, 3...Nf6, and 3...a6 are all reasonable replies, and 3...Nc6 leads to a standard line in the Chigorin Defense.
 3. Nc3 was recommended by Keene and Jacobs in their opening repertoire for White.

 3.Qa4+

 The queen check by 3.Qa4+ Nc6 4.Nf3 will quickly regain the pawn with Qxc4, but the early development of the queen allows Black to win time by harassing it, so this line is rarely played.
+More popular is to delay the check to the fourth move, as seen in the Mannheim Variation.